Opinions

 «We protect what we use»

-Regina Ammann is Head of Business Sustainability Syngenta Switzerland.
+Regina Ammann is Head of Sustainability & Public Affairs Syngenta Switzerland.
 The diversity of ecosystems, species and crops is invaluable.
 They must be protected.
 That is undisputed.
 But opinions are divided on the «how».
 One reason is the perception of biodiversity as something static that needs absolute protection.

 Monday, June 8, 2020